 Any sudden movements will attract the attention of a weary buffalo so try and keep the Mopane flies away from your eyes, ears and nostrils.
 If you are hunting 2 X 1 it will be common courtesy for the second hunter to refrain from accompanying the tracker, PH and first hunter on the final approach.

 Often a dead give-away to the presence of Cape buffalo will be the sound of the red-billed ox-peckers.
 Somehow these birds do not have the ability to keep quiet and with their excited chattering they can lead the hunters directly to where Cape buffalo are.

 Best time of year to hunt Cape buffalo

 Traditionally the bush in the best Cape buffalo hunting areas is rather dense during our summer months from November to May.
-From June to August the bush starts to recede rather quickly and during September and October the daily temperatures start rising while the bush recedes to a minimum.
-The best time of year to hunt Cape buffalo in South Africa is late June to end October.
+From June to August the bush starts to recede rather quickly.
+During September and October the daily temperatures start rising while the bush recedes to a minimum.
+The best time of year for hunting Cape buffalo South Africa is late June to end October.

 We can and do hunt Cape buffalo from January to December.

 The average expected shooting distance when hunting Cape buffalo in South Africa is 20 to 60 yards depending on the terrain.

 Below are two of our Cape buffalo hunting videos.
 Feel free to experience the adrenaline with us!